Product photography: one of the single most important aspects of your social media eCommerce campaigns.

-Products highly reflective?
+Are products highly reflective?
 No problem!
-The Canon EF 24-70 mm f/2.8L II USM is made with intricate lens elements, each covered with a Super Spectra anti-reflection coating that helps control lighting and give your products an incredibly professional look and feel.
+The Canon EF 24-70 mm f/2.8L II USM is made with intricate lens elements, each covered with a Super Spectra anti-reflection coating that helps control lighting and gives your products an incredibly professional look and feel.

 - Great sharpness over the entire zoom range, even when the aperture is open!

 - The front and back sides of the lens have DUST RESISTANT coating!

 - When the aperture is open, there is weak sharpness at the edges of the frame.

 - Isn't a good choice for capturing the beauty of bokeh in a frame.